[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Loose-leaf vs. Tea Bag: What’s the Real Difference?

 Teas marketed as loose-leaf, in contrast, are larger processed pieces, maybe even whole leaves attached to plant stems.
 The material that ends up in tea bags is often the by-product of manufacturing whole leaves and stems; in some cases, it’s just dust.
-It’s amazing that there is flavor at all from bagged teas.

 In any case, leaf size is the main distinction between loose and bagged, and it matters for at least two reasons.